-INTERNSHIPS & OPPORTUNITIES In the early stages of the program, students are involved in experiencing the world of health sciences through job shadowing, career mentoring and project development.
-In the latter part of the curriculum, students participate in work experiences in areas related to their career interests.
-Students in the Clinical and Applied Sciences track are provided the opportunity to participate in rotation-style experiences associated with major medical centers and local clinics.
-Students following the Health Services Management track are placed at sites associated with health insurance, information management, health systems management or public health.
-Students in the Pharmaceutical Sciences track carry out novel research projects with faculty in the clinical, biomedical and pharmaceutical sciences.
-Drake University strongly promotes research opportunities at the undergraduate level.
+One hundred percent of our students complete at least one professional internship during their time at Drake.
+In the early stages of the program, you’ll experience the world of health sciences through job shadowing, career mentoring, and project development.
+Later, you’ll participate in work experiences in areas related to your own career interests.
+Students in the clinical and applied sciences track participate in experiences associated with major medical centers and local clinics.
+Students following the health services management track are placed at sites associated with health insurance, information management, health systems management, or public health.
+Either way, you’ll spend a lot of time out of the classroom putting your skills to work.

 Of course, you’ll benefit from the experiences that all Drake Bulldogs enjoy—mentorship from professors at the top of their field; résumé-worthy internships, research experiences, and other professional preparation; opportunities to learn while serving the community; and January Term experiences that immerse you into the fascinating topics—and locations—you choose.